 Bishop makes 27 saves, Stars beat winless Coyotes 3-1

-Arizona (0-5-1) remained the only NHL team without a victory.
+Arizona (0-5-1) remained the only NHL team without a win.
 The Coyotes tried to rally from a 2-0 deficit, beginning with a second-period goal by Jason Demers.
 They outshot Dallas 15-9 in the third, but goalie Ben Bishop stopped all 15 shots for his third win.

 The Stars (3-3) have won two straight for the first time this season.
 They can equal their longest winning streak of 2016-17 with a victory Thursday at Arizona.